Speed-Robust Scheduling -- Sand, Bricks, and Rocks: Speed-Robust Scheduling with Infinitesimal Jobs

-This is the best possible robustness factor that can be achieved by any algorithm. \end{restatable} To prove Theorem~\ref{thm:RelatedWSand}, we first show that, even when we restrict the adversary to a particular set of speed configurations, no algorithm can achieve a robustness factor better than~$\rhosand$.
+We first show that, even when we restrict the adversary to a particular set of speed configurations, no deterministic algorithm can achieve a robustness factor better than~$\rhosand$.
 Note that since we can scale all speeds equally by an arbitrary factor without influencing the robustness factor, we can assume that the sum of the speeds is equal to~$1$.
 Similarly, we can assume that the total processing time of the jobs is equal to~$1$, such that the optimal makespan of the adversary is equal to~$1$ and the worst-case makespan of an algorithm is equal to its robustness factor.

 Intuitively, the idea behind the set of $m$ speed configurations is that the adversary can set $\nrbags-1$ machines to equal low speeds and one machine to a high speed.
 The low speeds are set such that one particular bag size just fits on that machine when aiming for the given robustness factor.
 This immediately implies that all larger bags have to be put on the fast machine together.
 This way, the speed configuration can \emph{target} a certain bag size.
 We provide specific bag sizes that achieve a robustness of~$\rhosand$ and show that for the speeds targeting these bag sizes, other bag sizes would result in even larger robustness factors.